trecrts/trecrts.github.io/TREC2017-RTS-guidelines.md

 identified as relevant by a system based on the user's interest profile *in real-time* will be pushed to the TREC RTS evaluation broker via a REST API (detailed below).
-These notifications will be immediately routed to the mobile phones of a group of human assessors.
+These notifications will be immediately routed to the mobile device of a group of human assessors.
 The scenario A evaluation setup looks like this:

 <center><img style="padding-bottom: 15px; padding-top: 5px" src="trecrts-setup.png" width="500px"></center>